NarDevGH/Unity-ZombieAI/README.md

 To Do:

+- When attacking, rotate the torso (between certain limit) to where the player is in case he is in a high places or on the ground.

 Notes:
 - The navmesh areas are used to avoid jumping or crawling if it's unnecessary
 - the whole body of the zombie turns towards the corners of the path.
 Since its pivot is on the soles of its feet, it allows it to move without problems. but if its somewhere else, the zombie would behave strangely.
- -The rotation is given by the path update time and the angularAmount
+ -The rotation is given by the path update time and the angularAmount.